unsloth

 -

 Install Visual Studio C++: You will need Visual Studio, with C++ installed.
 By default, C++ is not installed with Visual Studio, so make sure you select all of the C++ options.
 Also select options for Windows 10/11 SDK.
-For more detailed instructions, see here.
+For detailed instructions with options, see here.

 -